appcelerator-archive/ti.magtek/ios/documentation/index.md

 ## License

-Copyright(c) 2010-2012 by Appcelerator, Inc. All Rights Reserved.
+Copyright (c) 2010-present by Axway Appcelerator.
+All Rights Reserved.
 Please see the LICENSE file included in the distribution for further details.